jbruzas/Stress-and-Strain-Gang/README.md

 The position of the claw can be obtained from the lengths of the hydraulics using cosine law and trivial trigonometry relationships.
 However, determining appropriate hydraulic lengths based on desired claw position is a much more difficult task, requiring the inverse of the prior equations.
 This is difficult because isolating the hydraulic lengths requires rigorous application of trigonometric identities.
 These calculations are necessary for automatic robotic arms, but not for manual control, as the operator is able to adjust the hydraulics through trial and error.

-By assuming that system is undergoing quasi-static equilibrium and that the hydraulics only have axial forces going through them, it is possible to create a system of linear equations to solves for the forces on the fixed end at the bottom, forces on the two internal pins of the arm, and the internal force in the hydraulics.
-In conjunction with the kinematic calculations from earlier, one can predict the forces within the hydraulic arm when knowing the lengths of the members, the positions of the hydraulics, the mass of the system, the mass of the weight picked up by the claw, and the current lenght of the hydraulics.
+By assuming that the system is undergoing quasi-static equilibrium and that the hydraulics only have axial forces going through them, it is possible to create a system of linear equations to solve for the forces on the fixed end at the bottom, the forces on the two internal pins of the arm, and the internal force in the hydraulics.
+In conjunction with the kinematic calculations from earlier, one can predict the forces within the hydraulic arm when knowing the lengths of the members, the positions of the hydraulics, the mass of the system, the mass of the weight picked up by the claw, and the current length of the hydraulics.
 The Free Body diagrams from this calculation can be seen below:

 <img width="500" height="355" alt="Phase 1 - FBDs" src="https://github.com/user-attachments/assets/568e9665-c5a6-41dc-9ba4-6ab91015f2c8" />

 Note: The variable names between the Kinematic and Statics calculations will vary as they were done by two separate people.

 After getting the linear system of equations from the statics calculations, MATLAB was used to solve the system by substituting in reasonable values for each of the unknown constants.
-From this analysis, it was determined that the bottom hydralic and the left-most pin experience the two highest forces out of any component, making these two components the most likely to fail due to static overload failure.
+From this analysis, it was determined that the bottom hydraulic and the left-most pin experience the two highest forces out of any component, making these two components the most likely to fail due to static overload failure.
 The statics caluation work and the MATLAB code can be accessed below.

 Statics Calculation work: https://drive.google.com/file/d/1Ut7OGnmQNidH3Am7ShedRqDdGQ3p2LGb/view?usp=sharing